Paper mill

 Basement of paper mill in Sault Ste.
 Marie, Ontario.
 Pulp and paper manufacture involves a great deal of humidity, which presents a preventive maintenance and corrosion challenge.

-A paper mill is a factory devoted to making paper from vegetable fibres such as wood pulp, old rags, and other ingredients.
-Prior to the invention and adoption of the Fourdrinier machine and other types of paper machine that use an endless belt, all paper in a paper mill was made by hand, one sheet at a time, by specialized laborers.
+A paper mill is a factory devoted to making paper from vegetable fibers such as wood pulp, old rags, and other ingredients.
+Before the invention and adoption of the Fourdrinier machine and other types of paper machine that use an endless belt, all paper in a paper mill was made by hand, one sheet at a time, by specialized laborers.